Jeff Rudkin, with permission

-Rudkin told MY HERO: "My students also won a lot of awards in the International Student Media Festival and the International Student Film Festival in Hollywood.
-I used to take students to the festival in Hollywood each year and took them on college visits to USC and Chapman U. I was also honored at this festival with the Award of Excellence alongside of Emmy winning actor Ed Asner."
+Rudkin told MY HERO: "My students have won a lot of awards in the International Student Media Festival and at the International Student Film Festival in Hollywood.
+I used to take students to the festival in Hollywood each year and on college visits to USC and Chapman U. I was also honored at this festival with the Award of Excellence alongside of Emmy winning actor Ed Asner."

 This year, of eleven stellar film submissions to MY HERO’s Film Fest, eight Lora Batchelor Middle School films are festival finalists—some for several categories.
 These include: